 Before starting, ensure both vehicles are close enough for the jumper cables to connect to both batteries and turn all electronics off.

-- Start the working car and slightly tap the accelerator.
+- Start the car with the dead battery.

 Power Bank to Car Jump Start

 Each power bank may be different, so be sure to use the instructions provided with it.
-Usually, it’s as easy and simply connecting the red lead to the positive terminal and the black lead to the negative terminal on the battery.
+Usually, it’s as easy as connecting the red lead to the positive terminal and the black lead to the negative terminal on the battery.

-Q: Why doesn’t jumping the car work for me?
+Why didn’t jumping the car work for me?

 - Ensure the jumper cables are properly connected to the terminals on the battery.